Skip to main content

 4 mentions Positive Neutral Negative

-• “The graphics and atmosphere are surprisingly good; it has dynamic reflections that look like ray tracing, but I'm not sure.
+• “The graphics and atmosphere are surprisingly good, with dynamic reflections that resemble ray tracing.
 You can see full reflections on shiny floor tiles and mirrors.
-It stands up against the best-looking games of this type, in my humble opinion.
-Despite the dynamic lighting, performance is very good.”
+Despite the dynamic lighting, performance is very good, standing up against the best-looking games of this type.”

 • “No bugs to speak of, and performance was solid!”